 The Labs are governed by policies that ensure the safety and appropriate use of the facility for all its users.
 All users of the Labs are responsible for understanding and complying with these policies.

-Please note that there are safety tests required first before gaining access to the Material Labs.
-They are now accessed online through your studio class.
-To access the lasers there is a seperate test found here: Laser Test You will not be able to login to use the laser cutters until the test is passed.
+The annual proctored online test is accessed through your studio class.
+To access the lasers there is a separate test found here: Laser Test.
+You will not be able to login to use the laser cutters until the test is passed.
 Please allow up to 2 business days for access to be granted.
-If you aren't logged into the website, please do so by clicking the LOGIN button at the bottom of the page.
+If you aren't logged into the website, please do so by clicking the "Login" button at the bottom of the page.

 Tools for basic ceramic work include wheels, kilns, extruders, slip tables etc., a 30 ton ceramic press, and a 3D printer.